marceloscientist/gostack-first-challenge/README.md

     GET | projects:
     Route that lists all projects and their tasks;

     PUT | projects/:id:
     The route must change only the title of the project with the id present in the parameters of the route;

     DELETE | projects/:id:
     The route must delete the project with the id present in the route parameters;

 POST | projects/:id/tasks:
 The route must receive a title field and store a new task in the task array of a specific project chosen through the id present in the route parameters;

-Example
-If I call the
-POST | projects route by passing
-{
-  id: 1,
-  title: 'New project'
-}

-and the
-POST | projects/1/tasks route with
-{
-  title: 'New task'
-},

-my array of projects should look like this:
-[
-  {
-    id: "1",
-    title: "New project",
-    tasks: ["New task"]
-  }
-];

 Middlewares